tModLoader/tModLoader/PortingNotes_1.4.5.md

 - WorldGen.SwapTileData might not be necessary anymore.
 ErrorWorldSwapTiles exists.
 The new name isn't as useful, however.
 - Projectile.identity removed, Projectile.key added.
 How to use?
 Also Projectile.IndexForVisuals.
 Also Main.projectileIdentity.
 Need to fix Projectile.key docs, it is the identity docs.
 - Projectile.TransformType added, replaces direct setting of Projectile.type in AI.
 Might need a hook or more logic if used with modded projectiles.
-- New Worldgen.IsTileLoaded method seems like an issue with our non-null tiles.
-Keep patches to use Main.sectionManager.TileLoaded?
-Fix WorldGen.IsTileLoaded?
 - Code near "Yoyos with effective top speed" comment in AI_009_2_Yoyos seems weird.
 Was this fixed in vanilla and the "< 1.01f" code left in?
 Probably can remove the duplicate bounds check, check blame
 - Item.hasVanityEffects no longer marked as [Old], why?
 Did something change?
 - Item.active property removed